Tanya030598/Student-Enrollment-System/README.md

-PROJECT TITLE: **Pizza-Order-Management**
+PROJECT TITLE: **Student-Enrollment-System**

-DESCRIPTION: A system for handling pizza orders, allowing customers to add items to their cart, and track orders.
+DESCRIPTION: In this project we helps to manage student, course registrations, and grades.
+It uses a database to store information about students, courses, enrollments, and teachers,
+             making it easy to update and find academic records.

 PURPOSE: Purpose of this sql project is to streamline pizza ordering, manage and manipulate data.